Skip to content

 Los Angeles, a city defined by its vibrant communities and diverse landscapes, faces a critical challenge: ensuring its essential park system can meet the growing needs of its residents now and for generations to come.

-A vital component of the Los Angeles Parks Needs Assessment is an evaluation of cost and funding, laying out a comprehensive framework to understand the financial investment required to maintain, enhance, and expand the city’s parks and recreational amenities.
+Investment in LA’s park system has fallen since the Great Recession, leading to a funding crisis (See Chapter 5: Current Budget and Finance).
+A vital component of this Park Needs Assessment is laying out the financial investment required to maintain, enhance, and expand the City’s parks and recreational amenities.
 Planning-level cost estimates for new facilities, maintenance, and staffing needs in addition to innovative funding strategies, are outlined as a roadmap to a resilient, equitable, and thriving Los Angeles park system.

 Aerial view of swan boats in Echo Park Lake.

-Aerial view of swan boats on the lake in Echo Park.
+Swan boats float on the lake in Echo Park.

 Planning-Level Cost Assumptions and Estimates